-SEALED PROPOSALS WILL BE RECEIVED BY the Committee on Normal College, etc., at the Hall of the Board of Education, corner of Grand and Elm streets, until Mönday, the 6th day of September, 1886, and until three o'clock P. M. on said day, for the materials and work for Altering Iron Railing, Granite Coping, etc., and for covering with Artificial Stone Pavement the entire surface (after the altering of railing, etc.), of the sidewalk on Lexington avenue, from the curb-line on Sixty-eighth street to the curb-line on Sixty-ninth street.

-Plans and specifications may be seen at the office of the Superintendent of School Buildings, No. 146 Grand street, third floor. the Superintendent of School Buildings, No. 146 Grand street, third floor.
+SEALED PROPOSALS WILL BE RECEIVED BY the Committee on Normal College, etc., at the Hall of the Board of Education, corner of Grand and Fin streets, until Monday, the 6th day of September, 1886, and until three o'clock P. M. on said day, for the materials and work for Altering Iron Railing, Granite Coping, etc., and for covering with Artificial Stone Pavement the entire surface (after the altering of railing, etc.), of the sidewalk on Lexington avenue, from the curb-line on Sixty-eighth street to the curb-line on Sixty-ninth street.
+Plans and specifications may be seen at the office of the Superintendent of School Buildings, No. 146 Grand street, third floor.

+street, third floor.

 Proposals will be received for the entire work on one

-Contract.
+contract.

-The names of two responsible sureties to accompany each proposal; proposals will not be considered unless sureties are named, and are entirely satisfactory to the Committee.
+The names of two responsible sureties to accompany each proposal; proposals will not be considered unless sureties are named, and are entirely satisfactory to the ed.